-The proliferation of influencers in the digital marketing space has become a central feature of communication for many brands.
+The proliferation of influencers and content creators in the digital marketing space has become a central and impactful feature of communication for many brands.
 The increasing diversity of platforms provided by influencers across sectors and niches gives a brand a unique set of channels to target consumers.
 To understand how to effectively utilise influencers in a strategic marketing context and the influence of influencers, it’s essential to focus on the process by which influencers impact and influence consumers.
 The process is known as social influence.
 Social media influencing is another term to describe this process.

 Social influence is a central feature of society and socialisation in a physical and – increasingly a digital context.
 Social influence is continuous and not concentrated on those who are perceived to have higher social standing.
 A key pillar of social influence is conformity.
 The power of conformity is the foundation which influencer brand partnership activities are built upon.

 It is also important to consider that social influence is not an exclusively one-way phenomenon, it is also relevant to an interactive dialogue behind different parties.
 This is particularly relevant to the community building aspects of influencers, and their building of digital communities of like minded individuals.
 There are a number of different types of influencer, including beauty influencers, fitness influencers, and mega influencers who typically will have over a million followers on Instagram.

 How consumers perceive a brand is the fundamental basis of decision-making in the purchasing process.
 80% of consumers have purchased a product or service based on a social media influencer recommendation (Oberlo).
 Therefore, influencers can become a key part of establishing and influencing the perceived benefits and value that products or services possess.
 This is also the case when it comes to beliefs – fundamentally individual beliefs are a core part of their self-identity.

 How a consumer views themselves as an individual and in society is core to understanding their consumption.
 As such it is useful for brands to engage relevant influencers to effectively target and connect with relevant market segments.

-From a strategic marketing perspective, it is attitudes that are the natural result of experience and beliefs that truly dictate consumer purchasing behaviour.
+From a marketer perspective, it is attitudes that are the natural result of experience and beliefs that truly dictate consumer purchasing behaviour.
 It is the role of a marketing strategy to utilise influencers to manage the impression of a brand and in turn seek to manage attitudes towards a brand.
 Attitudes dictate behaviour, and for brands, this affects if and how consumers purchase their products or services.

 As mentioned, conformity is key to understanding the power of influencers.
 It acts as an accelerator to the influencer brand partnerships and is vital to understanding the role of the influencers in society.
 In essence, social influence can make an individual change their attitudes or behaviour.
 This essentially is an individual conforming to relevant segments and/or wider society to adhere to social norms.